 Having coached the track and field teams for 31 years, Dr. Toms never had a year in which he did not qualify an individual or team for the NCAA national meet.
 He produced 88 All-Americans and 12 National Champions.
 His men’s track & field teams swept the conference indoor and outdoor competitions in 2004, 2005, 2006, 2007, 2009, and 2010, with squads winning by large margins.
 He had 27 indoor and outdoor track sweeps and his teams won 38 of the last 41 league titles, and he has mentored the Regional and NCAA MVP.
 Dr. Toms mentored three National Athletes of the Year as well as the national champion in cross country in 2009.

 In addition, Dr. Toms served as head women’s cross country/track and field head coach for nine years.
 His women’s indoor and outdoor teams won 12 out of 18 ODAC titles with nine All-Americans along the way.
 The College’s outdoor track and field complex has been named after Dr. Toms for the national attention he has brought to the school.

-A 1969 graduate of Lynchburg College, he was the track & field team’s MVP twice in his collegiate days and was the captain for three years.
+A 1969 graduate of University of Lynchburg, he was the track & field team’s MVP twice in his collegiate days and was the captain for three years.
 He has achieved the rank of full professor in the school of health science and human performance.
 Dr. Toms earned his master’s degree from the University of Virginia and his doctorate from West Virginia University.
 He and his wife, Theresa, have two sons, Nathan and David.